 This instructor course is certified by PPCT Management Systems, Inc. and is required for anyone teaching Level III - Subject Control Tactics.
 The course covers Survival Learning Research, Control Principles, Reaction Time, Resistance Control Continuum, Fundamentals of Knife Fighting, and Defense Techniques.

 This instructor course is certified by PPCT Management Systems, Inc. and is required for anyone teaching Level II - Defensive Tactics.
-The course covers Survival Stress, Prevention Psychology, Principles of Avoidance, Passive Releases and Escapes, Defensive Counterstrikes, and Disarming.
+The course covers Survival Stress, Control Principles, Principles of Avoidance, Pressure Points, Passive Releases and Escapes, Defensive Counterstrikes, and Disarming.

 FIREARMS INSTRUCTOR (40.0 Hours)